hydroper/as3parser/docs/verifier/Type.md

 # Type

 The `Type` object represents a type or one of several traits.
+Unsupported operations on `Type` either return a placeholder value or panic.

 ## Memory management